 For each time you come down, you will want to hold for one to two seconds each rep, hold it for a full second, consciously you should be contracting your lats as hard as possible and utilizing the eccentric.
 For maximum results on this with the proper form, the main tip I have for stimulating hypertrophy (aka muscular growth), is to increase time under tension.

-That concludes today’s blog post about how to build up some nice, big, wide lats that will get you that v-taper physique you’ve always wanted.
+That concludes today’s blog post on how to increase the size of your back and get those big, wide lats to get you that v-taper physique you’ve always wanted.

 Make sure to check out EHPLabs for any of your workout supplements (use promo code Barbarian for 10% off) and be sure to complete my FREE fitness test for workouts tailored to your specific body type.